HassanAbadla/query-bot/README.md

 To extend or modify the query handling functionality:

 #### Add Keywords:
 Update the $handlers array in the handleQuery method.
-For example, to add a new query type, add a new entry to $handlers array:
+For example, to add a new query type, add a new entry:
 ```php
 'new keyword' => 'handleNewQueryType',
 ```